 After my husband and I moved our family back to Hong Kong, we decided to homeschool our children, homeschooling was an extremely non-traditional and unfamiliar concept for me.
 I had never even heard of homeschooling before I studied in the States, so I wondered how I was going to homeschool my children alone in Hong Kong.

 After weeks of researching and pinning about homeschooling, I finally had some ideas of what homeschooling is and its advantages for me and my children.
 I became quite excited that I would be able to share my knowledge and love of learning with my precious children.
-I was especially excited about teaching different subjects in both English and Chinese.
+And was especially excited about teaching different subjects in both English and Chinese.
 I suddenly realized how blessed we were to be living in Hong Kong because my children got to practice Chinese with everyone.

-I have been homeschooling my girls since September 2015, and it has been a blast!
+My girls have been homeschooled since September 2015, and it has been a blast!
 I get to give my children all of my attention during school time, and I get to spend my personal time to researching and designing different kinds of fun lessons and activities for them.
 Since starting, I have seen huge progress in my children as they have developed academically, physically, and emotionally.
 There have definitely been plenty of ups and downs, and there are still difficulties that I still need to overcome.

 About this Blog

 I am just a mother with a passion for teaching Chinese to my kids – that’s why I created this blog.
 I want to share my ideas, insights, and experiences about homeschooling young children in Chinese with you.
 Also, as a native from Hong Kong, I think it is important for me to share my insight into the differences between how I learned English and Chinese.

 On this Blog You will find: